mrocklin/blog/_posts/work/2014-09-01-Blaze-Expressions.md

 memory.
 In this case NumPy and Pandas don't fit our needs and we look to other tools to manage and analyze our data.
-Popular choices include databases like Postgres and MongoDB, out-of-disk storage systems like PyTables and BColz and the menagerie of HDFS tools building from Hadoop and Spark.
+Popular choices include databases like Postgres and MongoDB, out-of-disk storage systems like PyTables and BColz and the menagerie of tools on top of the Hadoop File System (Hadoop, Spark, Impala and derivatives.)

 Each of these systems has their own strengths and weaknesses and an experienced data analyst will choose the right tool for the problem at hand.
 Unfortunately